 Now, you might be thinking what’s so great about the power of compounding.
 Even a fifth grader knows the term.
 Yes, you might argue that.
 However, there are things that the fifth grader doesn’t know and if he understands it, he can set the whole world on fire.

 Let’s see how the concept of compounding works.
 Suppose Rajat invested Rs 1,00,000 at the age of 20 and locks all his investments till retirement.
 Arvind, however, doesn’t make any investment till he is 40.
 At 40, he invested Rs 1,00,000 and locks it till the age of 60.
-The table below tells you how their investments would turn out when they both are 60, assuming that the growth rate is 15 per cent per annum.
-The results are eye opening.
+The table below tells you how their investments would turn out when they both are 60, assuming that the growth rate is 15 percent per annum.
+The results are eye-opening.

 On retirement, Rajat will get over Rs 2.6 Crores while Arvind will only get Rs 16 lakhs.
 Therefore, over 16 Times Growth in the Investment for Rajat compared to Arvind.
 That’s the power of compounding

 Compounding is a simple, but a very powerful concept.
 Why powerful?
-Because compounding is similar to a multiplier effect since the interest that is earned by the initial capital also earns an interest, the value of the investment grows at a exponential rate rather than an arithmetic linear rate.
+Because compounding is similar to a multiplier effect since the interest that is earned by the initial capital also earns an interest, the value of the investment grows at an exponential rate rather than an arithmetic linear rate.
 The higher the rate of return, the steeper the curve.

 Here is a chart of returns on compound interest vs simple interest.
 The principal amount is Rs 1 lakhs and an annual returns on both simple and compound interest is 15%.